HOGENT-Web/csharp/chapters/03/slides/presentation.md

 ### Events
 # Observer Design Pattern

 With this pattern you enable `subscribers` to register and receive notifications from a `publisher`.
-The event sender (= `publisher`) pushes a notification after an event occured, the event receiver (= subscriber) receives it and does something with it.
+The event sender (= `publisher`) pushes a notification after an event occurred, the event receiver (= subscriber) receives it and does something with it.

 <img src="https://refactoring.guru/images/patterns/diagrams/observer/solution2-en.png?id=fcea7791ac77b6ecb6fea2c2b4128d4a" class="center"/>